To order bricks and slips contact sales@earth4Earth.co.uk or call 020 8243 4668

 savings.
 Now that we have established our production line, we are able to

 make our bricks wherever they are being used.
-We have plans to begin production in
+We are now progressing our plans to begin UK production in 2026.

 Any mortar specified in the British standard (i.e. BS EN 998-2) can be used.
 We are